TERREMEMBER/znbase/architecture/design/distributed-backup-and-restore.md

 * Authentication and authorization - support backing up users, roles and permissions
 * Encryption of data at rest - support backuping up data with encryption preserved as well as un-encrypted
 #### 6. Ease of use
-* This functionality should work across all the YugabyteDB APIs (YSQL and YCQL)
+* This functionality should work across all the ZNbaseDB APIs (YSQL and YCQL)
 * Extend this functionality to the YSQL grammar to simplify this process

 ## Extending to point in time restores